Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Conclusion

 \section{Conclusion}

-In this paper, we introduce \name, a curated collection of existing programming benchmarks tailored for code reasoning, in which reasoning problems are categorized into two difficulty levels.
-We evaluate six widely used reasoning and general LLMs on input and output prediction tasks and observe a substantial performance drop from Easy to Hard programs, revealing that existing benchmarks may overstate LLMs' reasoning capabilities.
-For future work, we plan to support more reasoning tasks and programming languages, and implement a more systematic approach for detecting false negatives in input prediction for \SweB reasoning problems.
+In this paper, we introduce \name, in which reasoning problems are categorized into two complexity groups.
+We evaluate ten reasoning and general LLMs on input, output, loop, and branch prediction tasks using \name-lite problems and observe a substantial performance drop from $LC$ to $HC$ programs, revealing that existing benchmarks may overstate LLMs' reasoning capabilities.
+For future work, we plan to support more programming languages and cross-analysis between code reasoning and other programming tasks.